JohnCom/PatternFlow/recognition/s4079475/README.md

 ![Model Summary](Readme_Images/Model_summary.jpeg)

 ## Test / Training / Validation split
 Currently the initial training and ground data sets are split 20% into test sets and 80% into training set.
 Of this remaining 80%, 20% is further split into a validation set (slightly smaller than the test set).
+Images are shuffled with the same random seed prior to segmentation and thus splitting is random at the below fixed proportions.

 _Breakdown_